Skip to main content

 Adult Mosquitoes (carbon-dioxide trap data)

-In May, adult mosquito counts of all species are below five per trap per night, which is typical for this time of year.
-However, Culex pipiens and Aedes sierrensis numbers had a seasonal increase.
-Aedes sierrensis typically peaks in May, so the abundance might soon drop to lower summer levels.
+Culex erythrothorax was trapped at substantially lower numbers than average.
+This mosquito species has been suppressed the last three summers by District control efforts, but historically had very high abundances in the summer.
 Culex pipiens is likely to continue to increase in number, as it is usually most abundant from June to October.
-T his mosquito is a West Nile vector and the main target of the seasonal catch basin control program.
+This mosquito is a West Nile vector and the main target of the seasonal catch basin control program.

 This chart shows the 5-year average number of mosquitoes collected per trap night by month in 2025.
 Data are shown for the six most common species found in San Mateo County.